ferruzzi/Gygax75-miststlkr/pages/week1.md

     - Spell casters are half-breeds and non-casters are human or distant fey descendants
  3. Magic exists but is very rare; average person does not believe in it
  4. Casters know one skill/spell/power and that skill evolves over time
-    - At creation you choose one spell theme (fire, travel, healing, luck, etc) and X attributes (ranged, sustained, AoE, stealth etc) and gain attributes each level; attributes stack (range plus range = longer range)
+    - At creation, you choose one spell theme (fire, travel, healing, luck, etc) and X attributes (ranged, sustained , AoE, stealth etc) and gain attributes each level; attributes stack (range plus range = longer range)
  5. Casters are actively hunted by a shadowy organization
-    - _"There are two types of casters: those who hide their powers and those strong enough to defend themselves"_ - Some Smart Guy With A Thematically Appropriate  Name
+    - _"There are two types of casters: those who hide their powers, and those strong enough to defend themselves"_ - Some Smart Guy With A Thematically Appropriate  Name
  6. Magic has a cost; every spell cast has to be balanced against the price paid, spells can be overcharged if you are willing to make the sacrifice